A clickable version of this map can be found here.

 - Upsilon Xiphias I - Text by Anders Sandberg and M. Alan Kazlev

-Planet in the Serpens sector of the Outer Volumes, inhabited by a decadent and evolutionarily static heteromorph tweak clade, the Old Fogeys, who are served by turingrade vecs.
+World in the Serpens sector inhabited by a decadent and evolutionarily static heteromorph tweak clade, the Old Fogeys, who are served by turingrade vecs.
 The Old Fogeys are likely left from one of the Inner Sphere systems during the Age of Expansion, but records that might confirm this have been lost.

 - Vela Immunity - Text by Anders Sandberg